Portuguese Filmmakers Protest Local EU Legislation They Claim Gives Streaming Giants Unfair Edge

 Portugal is among the first countries in Europe to implement the European Union’s recently approved Audiovisual Media Services Directive (AVMS), which obligates foreign streaming services such as Netflix and Amazon Prime Video to invest a portion of their revenue into local productions.
 Now that Brussels has approved the AVMS, parliaments across Europe must transpose it into law by 2021.

-The ICA is currently suffering due to the pandemic’s toll on the local economy.
-Forcing streamers to contribute would have been “an historic opportunity to improve and strengthen ICA with more funding,” they said in the letter.
+Part of the problem is that by not going through ICA foreign streamers will have leverage to structure deals with local producers according to their preferred business model which is to full-finance a film and hold all or most rights.

+Across Europe the model in place is instead based on a co-production system which leaves indie producers with plenty of backend and also more creative control, those who oppose the streamers claim.

-“We can’t erase our national film system and hand over to these giant platforms all the power to kill our way of making films,” Portuguese director Marta Mateus tells Variety.
+“We can’t erase our national film system and hand over to these giant platforms all the power to kill our way of making films,” Portuguese actor/director Marta Mateus tells Variety.

 There is clearly fear that the new legislation will impact Portugal’s local production ecosystem.
 “We can’t have them telling us how to produce our work, and control our work,” Mateus adds.